jimzucker/aws-forecast/IAM_Configuration.md

     Require External ID, and create a unique password or phrase you can share with this user.
 3) Create a Policy
     Service - S3
-    Access Level - PutObject, GetObject, DeleteBucket, and ListBucket.
+    Access Level - PutObject, GetObject, DeleteObject, and ListBucket.
 If your bucket has ACL's, then you also need PutObjectACL and GetObjectACL.
     Resources - Specify ARN of the S3 Bucket, as well as the object that will be being replaced.
     Attach the policy to a role.
     Give the role a name and a description, and make sure that the trusted relationships of the role enables the STSAssumeRole Action to the Principal AWS Account, and create role